 That imbalance is the key obstruction.
 Since every domino always covers one black and one white square, no tiling can fix a color difference of 22.
 The tiling is impossible.

-The lesson is broader than this puzzle.
-If the allowed moves always preserve some quantity, compare that quantity in the starting state and the target state.
+The lesson is broader than this puzzle: if the allowed moves always preserve some quantity, compare that quantity in the starting state and the target state.
 If they do not match, the goal is impossible under those conditions.

-One common mistake is treating a pattern like a shortcut that avoids proof.
+One common error is treating a pattern like a shortcut that avoids proof.
 It does not.
 "This looks like symmetry" is only the start; you still need to show what is symmetric and why it matters.

 When To Look For A Pattern

 Look for a design pattern when a problem has repeated operations, hidden structure, or too many cases to brute-force comfortably.
+Before calculating, ask:

 1. What is allowed to change?